The College of St. Scholastica

 Students with a minor in Women's and Gender Studies have gone on to enjoy careers in healthcare, publishing, the ministry and midwifery.
 Others have gone on to pursue graduate study.

-Studies focused on, for example, literature of women's friendship and mother-daughter literature.
+Studies focused on, for example, marriage in women’s fiction, mother-daughter literature, or Asian-American women writers.

 Examines significant topics in African American history from the period of forced migration to the Americas through Reconstruction.
 Analyzes the roles African Americans of different classes and genders have played in shaping U.S. history.